Tourism officer

 Working as a tourism assistant in a tourist information centre is particularly useful preparation for this role and may even lead to a tourism officer position.
 Other suitable experience includes working in a marketing, information or economic development role.

-Working or helping out at any of the following is also helpful:
+Working or helping at any of the following can also be useful experience:

 - commercial tourist attractions